The Grave (TV series)

 The Grave (ביום שהאדמה רעדה) is an Israeli drama television series that was first broadcast in Israel on Keshet 12 in October 2019.
 The series was created by Omri Givon.
 It uses flashbacks to account for differing time periods, and explains ideas such of multiverses, time travel, and includes references to scientists such as Einstein, Leibniz and Boltzmann.

 Plot

 An earthquake in the north of Israel reveals a large pit in a nature reserve.
-Three human skeletons are discovered in the pit, and the plot gets complicated when DNA tests reveal that the three bodies' DNA corresponds to that of three human beings which are still alive.
+Three human skeletons are discovered in the pit, and the plot gets complicated when DNA tests reveal that the three bodies' DNA corresponds to that of three human beings who are still alive.

 The first is Yoel Russo, a nature reserve inspector, who raises his only son after losing his wife Hila in a car accident nine years earlier.

-The other is Noam Zaid, better known as Nico, a sensory artist.
+Another is Noam Zaid, better known as Nico, a sensory artist.
 During one of his shows, he gets a disturbing vision through Keren, who volunteers for his demonstration.
 In the vision, Nico appears to murder Keren and throw her body into a creek.